kyang5/coursedescriptions/source/bsmsprograms.rst

 The application will be evaluated upon completion of the following:

 -   `The Graduate Application Form <https://gpem.luc.edu/apply/>`_;
-    applicants are to select the B.S./M.S. option, and the *starting semester for the program should be the first semester when the* *student will be in*  **graduate** *status* (after expected completion of the B.S.).
+    applicants are to select the B.S./M.S. option.
+Be careful of the misleading entry named "starting semester": The
+    *starting semester for the program should be the first semester when the* *student will be in pure*  **graduate** *status* (after expected completion of the B.S.).
 This is *not* the semester coming right after the student has filled out the application.
+This is *after* all double-counted courses are completed.
 -   A one page personal statement of purpose; this is inserted as part of the Graduate Application Form;
 -   Three letters of recommendation, at least two coming from faculty